Linus4/eldritchinstinct/main.typ

 == Chases

 During a chase, the PCs are confronted with three critical obstacles.
 The PCs make a save for each obstacle.
-Rolling a critical failure yields -1 point, a fail yields 0 points, a success yields 1 point and critical success yields 2 points.
-A PC needs 1 point at the end of the chase in order to escape or 2 points to catch their opponent.
+Rolling a critical fail yields -1 point, a fail yields 0 points, a success yields 1 point and critical success yields 2 points.
+A PC needs 1 point at the end of the chase in order to escape or 2 points to catch a fugitive.

 === Helping others escape